PGA Tour Golf 486

 PGA Tour Golf 486 is a video game developed by American studio Hitmen Productions and published by Electronic Arts for DOS.

 Gameplay

 PGA Tour Golf 486 features digitized backgrounds and animations, PGA tour statistics for players, and four ways of playing.

 Reception

-Next Generation reviewed the game, rating it two stars out of five, stated that "The near continual access delays from both the CD-ROM and unnecessary user prompts, along with a frustrating targeting system, will keep all but the most die-hard golfers from ever being entertained."
+"PGA Tour Golf 486" received mixed reviews upon its release. **Next Generation** reviewed the game, giving it two stars out of five, and commented that "the near continual access delays from both the CD-ROM and unnecessary user prompts, along with a frustrating targeting system, will keep all but the most die-hard golfers from ever being entertained."